Updated: Nov 5, 2020

 As some of you may know, we made the jump from being purely an enforcement business into new lines of work which as the Americans say, “are in our wheelhouse”.
 Security was one of the new services we created in 2007 to complement our role as Sheriffs and High Court Enforcement Officers.

 It was in this vein, that we blogged about “Tampongate” where an insensitive approach to the contents of a female lawyer’s bag was highlighted by Claire.
 The story originated in The Law Society Gazette, which is the weekly journal of The Law Society of England and Wales, so it was a good reliable source for the story.
-Having been through the same sort of security check herself and had her bag checked by court security officer working in the role of court security guards, Claire was a little surprised at the crass approach.
+Having been through the same sort of security check herself and had her bag checked by court security officer, Court security officer (England and Wales) working in the role of court security guards, Claire was a little surprised at the crass approach.
 To have any item of a personal nature tipped out on a bench for the world to see is not pleasant and this is what happened to the poor person in this reported story.

 However, as the story was out there, we looked to see what any follow up might be.
 Clearly it raised eyebrows and had to be put in context of a proper risk assessment, surveillance as part of ongoing security checks.
 The follow came from Her Majesty’s Courts and Tribunals Service (HMCTS) who procure the guarding service at the High Court.
-This large government agency which supplies staff to the all the courts in the UK, has started a regular bulletin about all things happening in the UK courts.
+This large government agency which supplies staff to the all the courts in the UK, has started a regular bulletin about all things happening in the UK courtroom security.
 Perhaps they read Claire’s “Tampongate” blog and decided to take some positive action.

-In this blog piece, HMCTS, shared some insight from a court support officer who was explaining the role of security in her workplace and how it keeps and her environment safe from threats.
+In this blog piece, HMCTS, shared some insight from a courtroom security officer, court support officer who was explaining the role of security in her workplace and how it keeps and her environment safe from threats.
 It’s a very straightforward read, nothing too technical, and many of our readers can relate to what she is saying.
 She writes “Most items removed are brought in by people without malicious intent – people unwittingly caught out with pocket knives or tools they might use in their jobs.
 Other everyday items, which you wouldn’t typically think of as a risk, are also confiscated – things like perfumes, umbrellas, and bottles of makeup.
 That’s because items that might not be classed as an offensive weapon when found on the street must be handled with extra caution inside a criminal court, where somebody else could use it to cause harm or disruption”.

 You can read the short blog in full here (see http://bit.ly/30cU1vt) and it got us thinking.